Commercial Driver Education in Virginia

 Education is essential for any commercial driver, not only to learn to drive an unwieldy commercial vehicle, but for the safety of everyone on the road.

-Each state licenses its own commercial drivers according to standards set by the Federal Highway Administration (FHWA).
+Each state licenses its own commercial drivers according to standards set by the Federal Motor Carrier Safety Administration (FMCSA).
 States license their drivers after the driver passes knowledge (written) and skills (road) tests.
-In Virginia, some of the requirements are even stricter than federal standards.

 There are also extra tests you can take to operate certain types of commercial vehicles.
-You might be required to take anywhere from one to five knowledge tests to have the following endorsements on your CDL:
+You might be required to take a few separate knowledge tests to have the following endorsements on your CDL:

 - T - Double/Triple Trailers (knowledge test only)